KCC Programs

 -

-[Toronto International Film Festival] Special Korean Culture & Travel Booth at TIFF Festival Street Director- Running Time0Minutes Screening period Sep 04, 2025 - Sep 07, 2025
+[Toronto International Film Festival] Special Korean Culture & Travel Booth at TIFF Festival Street Director- Running Time0Minutes Screening Period Sep 04, 2025 - Sep 07, 2025

 The Korean Cultural Centre Canada (KCC) and the Korea Tourism Organization Canada (KTO) will host a special cultural booth at Festival Street, held during the 50th Toronto International Film Festival (TIFF) at King & John St, Toronto. *Date & Time: September 4 (Thu) 12:00-22:00 & September 5–7 (Fri–Sun) 10:00–22:00 *Location: King & John St, Toronto (TIFF Festival Street) *Programs ●Hanbok (Korean Traditional clothing experience) ●Photo Booth ●Korean Snack Tasting ●Travel Game: Korea Edition ●K-Beauty: Personal Color Test (Sep 7, 12:00–16:00 ONLY) ●Prizes *About the Event TIFF Festival Street is one of the festival’s signature events, transforming downtown Toronto into a lively hub of film and culture.
 At this special booth, visitors can experience a diverse range of Korean culture—from traditional clothing and snacks to travel and beauty.